No Fees Unless We Win 206-919-3215

 After a dog attack, it is important to seek help as soon as possible.
 Get to a safe location and call 911 as quickly as possible.
 If you are able, receive first aid for the bite so that you can decrease the risk of infection.
 Take as many photographs and videos as possible of your injuries, the area around the attack, and the dog, if it is still in the area.

 Visit a hospital to receive treatment as soon as possible, even if your injuries feel minor, and save all records related to your visit.
-After you receive medical care, contact a Washington dog bite injury attorney to discuss your legal options.
+After you receive medical care, contact a Seattle dog bite injury attorney to discuss your legal options.

 Dog bite lawsuits can be difficult to pursue without an attorney on your side.
 Your lawyer can represent your claim against the animal’s owner and help you recover the compensation that you deserve.
 Speak to an attorney as soon as possible after the attack to strategize your next steps.